JinYuanLi0012/RiVEG/README.md

 <div>
-:fire: Code will be released.
+:fire: Code and usage will be released.
 Stay tuned. :)
 </div>
 <br>